madhukararora/CSCI-5229-Computer-Graphics/finalproject/README.md

 8. main.c (source code - application entry point)
 9. Makefile

 OS Requirements : Ubuntu 20.04 with Open GL installed and gcc C compiler.

 ### Compilation Instructions
-1. Extract the zipped folder submitted as part of this homework.
+1. Extract the zipped folder submitted as part of this submission.
 2. Change into the new directory created on unzip containing the source file and the Makefile for automated builds.
 3. Open terminal in this directory.
 4. Make commands